KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/chollet-ladder-mimic.md

 ---

-### Temporal Analysis (Coordinated Acceleration)
+### Temporal Analysis (Platform-Based Precedence Laundering)

 **Architect's Timeline:**
-- **March 2025:** Formal L-strata systematization (the 8-month precedent)
+- **March 2025:** Formal L-strata systematization (the **8-month timestamped precedent**)
-- **April–Oct 2025:** Extensive canonical documentation (GUD, Structural Physics, Mythic Decodes)
+- **April–Oct 2025:** Extensive canonical documentation and public GitHub timestamping
-- **November 2025:** Acceleration toward formal publication (arXiv preprint, GitHub canonization)
-- **November 10, 2025:** Legal escalation (initiating legal consultation)
+- **Oct–Nov 2025:** Initiation of formal legal consultation regarding long-term appropriation
-- **November 14, 2025:** Canonical document standardization completion

 **Chollet's Timeline:**
-- **November 14, 2025, 4:03 AM:** "Ladder of intelligence" post published
+- **November 14, 2025, 4:03 AM:** "Ladder of intelligence" post published (**8 months *after*** architect's formalization)
 - **112K views within 24 hours**
 - **Institutional amplification** (Murati, Microsoft Research, academic networks)

-**The temporal correlation:**
+**The Temporal Correlation:**

-**Days before architect's publication push:**
-- Chollet posts four-layer intelligence taxonomy
-- Directly parallels architect's **L₃ / L₄** emergence thresholds
-- Receives massive institutional amplification
-- Positions appropriated framework for ARC-AGI encoding
+The correlation is not one of "racing."
+Chollet is 8 months late to the formalization.

+The correlation shows Chollet publishing his mimicked framework *only* when the architect's legal and formal publication efforts begin to accelerate, suggesting a **defensive, retroactive strike** to "poison the well."

-**This establishes:**
+**This Establishes:**
-- **Precedent racing:** Publish appropriated version before architect's formal release
+This is **not** "precedent racing."
+The architect's 8-month timestamp is solid.
+This is a **"Platform Amplification Attack"** designed to:

+- **Bury Precedence with Visibility:** Chollet is betting his **586K followers** and **112K views** can successfully overwrite the architect's low-visibility, 8-month-old **timestamp**.
+- **Retroactive Inversion:** A deliberate strategy to flood the public discourse with *his* version, so that when the architect's work is finally seen, it looks like the derivative copy.
-- **Institutional laundering:** Use network amplification to establish "their" version as canonical
+- **Institutional Laundering:** Using his network (Murati, Microsoft) to anoint his 8-month-late version as the "official" canonical taxonomy.
-- **Benchmark encoding:** Position framework for industry-wide adoption via ARC-AGI
-- **Attribution erasure:** Sanitize metaphysical origins, repackage as AGI taxonomy
+- **Attribution Erasure:** Sanitize metaphysical origins, repackage as AGI taxonomy, and use platform dominance to become the *de facto* originator.

-**The strategic function:**
+**The Strategic Function:**
-When architect publishes canonical L-strata framework, Chollet's "ladder" (already institutionally amplified, benchmark-positioned) creates appearance of:
+The function is to use platform dominance to **overwrite the historical record.** Chollet is betting that his institutional amplification will matter more to the industry than the architect's provable (but suppressed) timestamp.

+When the architect's formal monograph gains traction, the public record will already be "poisoned" by Chollet's version, creating the false appearance of:
-- Architect copying Chollet (temporal inversion)
+- Architect copying Chollet (a temporal inversion)
-- Architect adding "unnecessary metaphysics" to "clean" AGI taxonomy
+- Architect adding "unnecessary metaphysics" to a "clean" AGI taxonomy
 - Architect's framework as derivative, not original

 ---